TheArcx/Server/README.md

 The package.json file contains all the custom run scripts made for the application. \
 npm run dev - Runs the application in developer mode.

+NGROK is used for creating the local tunnel for SendGrid to send to: ngrok http 5000

+The second forwarding address must be pasted into the Event Webhook settings under SendGrid for Emailer.
+This address changes when a new NGROK instance is opened.

 ## Deploying to Heroku

 npm run build - Builds the application and gets it ready to deploy to Heroku.
 The github repo is already linked to it in the Heroku backend.